Visit Petra Like Indiana Jones: 1 Day in Petra

 In case you haven’t figured out yet, Petra is big and means a lot of walking and hiking.
 So you’ll need to pack and dress appropriately.

-Please, ladies, skip the flowy dresses and cute shoes.
-You’ll look ridiculous (trust me, our group saw a couple struggling to climb around in their strappy sandals and maxi skirts and it was painful to watch).
+Please, ladies, skip the flowy dresses and cute shoes if you plan on exploring more than just the Treasury.
 Yes, you probably want epic photos but pick something cute AND practical to wear.
 That won’t result in blisters, heat rash, or chub rub.

 For more packing tips, check out my article on what to wear in Jordan.